mtanghu/LEAP/README.md

 - Something that I've experienced already but this project reaffirmed strongly: a lot happens in the experimental process, most of it unexpected!
 Experiments often didn't go the way one might think even though previous results in other papers would suggest certain results.
 I think it's important to accept this and quickly adjust to a new plan that hopefully is even better than the previous since now more information is known!

 ## References
+Devlin, J., Chang, M. W., Lee, K., & Toutanova, K. (2018).
+Bert: Pre-training of deep bidirectional transformers for language understanding. _arXiv preprint arXiv:1810.04805_.

+Katharopoulos, A., Vyas, A., Pappas, N., & Fleuret, F. (2020, November).
+Transformers are rnns: Fast autoregressive transformers with linear attention.
+In _International Conference on Machine Learning_ (pp. 5156-5165).
+PMLR.

 Wu, C., Wu, F., Qi, T., Huang, Y., & Xie, X. (2021).
 Fastformer: Additive attention can be all you need. _arXiv preprint arXiv:2108.09084_.

 Bahdanau, D., Cho, K., & Bengio, Y. (2014).
 Neural machine translation by jointly learning to align and translate. _arXiv preprint arXiv:1409.0473_.

-Katharopoulos, A., Vyas, A., Pappas, N., & Fleuret, F. (2020, November).
-Transformers are rnns: Fast autoregressive transformers with linear attention.
-In _International Conference on Machine Learning_ (pp. 5156-5165).
-PMLR.

 Shoeybi, M., Patwary, M., Puri, R., LeGresley, P., Casper, J., & Catanzaro, B. (2019).
 Megatron-lm: Training multi-billion parameter language models using model parallelism. _arXiv preprint arXiv:1909.08053_.